Lifestyle | Health & Wellness

 This last point, of how you react to foods, is a major one.
 What we all want to know is if a food is going to trigger IBS symptoms in ourselves.
 This is not the same question as asking if something is lab tested and determined to be low FODMAP or high FODMAP.
 For more on this please read our article, Ask The Right Question: Is This Low FODMAP vs. Can I Tolerate This?

-Think about it…what we all want to know is whether a food is going to trigger symptoms for us.
+Think about it… what we all want to know is whether a food is going to trigger symptoms for us.
 It doesn’t matter what the lab reports say.
-We suggest thinking of the lab reported low FODMAP serving sizes as lines in the sand from where to begin your exploration with FODMAPs.
+We suggest thinking of the lab-reported low FODMAP serving sizes as guides from where to begin your exploration with FODMAPs.
+This was and is the intention of Monash University and FODMAP Friendly; the app entries are just guides.

-And always remember what you do not tolerate today you might very well tolerate later on.
+And always remember what you do not tolerate today, you might very well tolerate later on.
 Safe or unsafe?
 Nope!
-Just low or high FODMAP and finding the right amounts (or not) of foods that work for you through a structured approach to the low FODMAP diet is the point and goal of the diet.
-And ultimately to eat as broadly as possible without triggering your IBS symptoms.
+Just low or high FODMAP and finding the right amounts (or not) of foods that work for you through a structured approach.
+The ultimate goal of the diet is to eat as broadly as possible without triggering your IBS symptoms.

 Determining Your Triggers